gjbex/Fortran-MOOC/docs/cmake_basics.md

 * Line 11 defines the actual build, it specifies to compile `hello_world.f90` into an executable named `hello_fortran.exe`.

-When building software, CMake will create a lot of artefacts that pollute your source directory, so it is good practice to do the build in a dedicated subdirectory.
+When building software, CMake will create a lot of artifacts that pollute your source directory, so it is good practice to do the build in a dedicated subdirectory.

 ~~~~bash